dragon-dune/dragon-dune/docs/README.md

     are binding.
 3. Each player secretly records how many units they will send as an army into battle, and they may select one artifact to use in the battle.
+For each unit sent into battle the army receives two points of battle value.
 4. Players reveal the size of their armies and their artifacts selected.
-5. For each color (red and black), whomever played the lower numbered artifact of that color, gets that amount added to their armies value.
+5. For each color (red and black), whomever played the lower numbered artifact of that color, gets that amount added to their battle value.
-6. The player with the highest army value wins the battle.
+6. The player with the highest battle value wins the battle.
 In the case of a tie, the attacker wins.
+7. The winner removes all units used in an army in the battle.
+8. The loser removes all tokens from the territory, regarless of wheather or not they took part in the battle.
+The loser also discards all artifact cards used.
-7. If a player who took part in the battle has a their opponent as their usurper, and has a sabotaged artifact of the same suit as the artifact their opponent played, then they may declare their treachery and automatically win the battle, taking no losses.
+9. If a player who took part in the battle has a their opponent as their usurper, and has a sabotaged artifact of the same suit as the artifact their opponent played, then they may declare their treachery and automatically win the battle, taking no losses.
 The loser removes all units from the territory (even those not used in the battle), and discards any artifacts used in the battle.
-8. The winner removes any units used in the battle from the territory, and can choose to discard artifacts used in the battle.
 9. This process continues until all battles for a player are resolved.
 10. Then the whole process repeats for the next player in player order.